 6 pm: Passed out in bed.
 Shocker, I know!

-10:30 pm: I wake up when Ari comes back from dinner (without me).
+10:30 pm: I wake up when the bf comes back from dinner (without me).
 He’s bearing gifts for the soon to be hungover: a chicken sandwich and fries.
 I devour it immediately.

 11 pm: My belly is full, but with it comes the realization that all traces of my first week of intermittent fasting have disappeared.
 What started as a week of embracing Intermittent Fasting and being so excited about trying something new, ended in a spectacular dietary crash.

-Here are my take-aways from the first week of intermittent fasting:
+Here are my takeaways from the week one of intermittent fasting:

 Hydration as soon as I wake up is important!
 It’s easy to drink my entire water goal for the day if I start early.
 (And remember to add electrolytes!)

 Eating a larger meal as soon as my window opens is crucial.
 It will help me stay full longer.
-I found that by changing the order of my meals as well as the size and what I ate, I wasn’t so quick to feel hungry again.
+By changing the order of my meals as well as the size and what I ate, I wasn’t so quick to feel hungry again.

 I need to avoid peanut butter, almond butter, or any other type of nut butter.
 This was directly related to some pretty significant GI upset I experienced after consuming it.
 As much as I love nut butter, this was a sad finding and I need to minimize my intake!